dg3feiko/go-debug/Readme.md

  if you wanted to see what all database activity was you might use `DEBUG=models:*`, or if you're love being swamped with logs: `DEBUG=*`.
 You may also specify a list of names delimited by a comma, for example `DEBUG=mongo,redis:*`.

+ You can also exclude specific debuggers by prefixing them with a "-".
+For example, `DEBUG=*,-foo:*` would include all debuggers except those starting with "foo:".

  The name given _should_ be the package name, however you can use whatever you like.

 # License